 My advice would be to frequently review your business plan and develop an approach to business planning that suits you and your business.
 Treat your initial business plan as a working document rather than a finished product, and put time in your diary on a regular basis to make sure your business is on the right track.

-Is the business going to keep growing or did you just receive a few additional contracts for a short-period of time?
-If you’re not sure, it might be better to find some temporary employees or subcontract some of the work out.
+Is the business going to keep growing or did you just receive a few additional contracts for a short period of time?
+If you’re not sure, it might be better to find some temporary employees or subcontract out some of the work.
 If your business forecast looks like it’ll continue to increase, then it might be time to hire more employees.